Alvov1/Aesi-Multiprecision/README.md

 # Aesi multiprecision
 The goal of this project is to develop a fast and handy multi-precision library that can be used with GPU parallelization frameworks such as CUDA, OpenCL, and Metal.
 The library should correspond to modern C++ standards, support constexpr expressions, and move semantics.
-The library is a header only to avoid difficulties while building.

 ## Project status
 <u>__Project is currently in the testing and development stage to support the *Cuda* framework.
 Please be aware that errors and problems may occur.__</u> OpenCL support is next in line for development.
 Metal support is scheduled after some time, due to the presence of significant differences in the framework from Cuda and from OpenCL.